 Don’t worry, we’ll spare you the usual message that you have to lose those Christmas pounds.
 Running is definitely good for you – all year round!
 To make your workout really efficient and avoid pushing yourself too hard, it is important to keep an eye on your heart rate.
 But the typical chest straps for heart rate monitoring are not ideal for women, as a sports bra can cause them to easily slip and chafe.
 A smarter sports bra, such as the one from Adidas, solves this problem with integrated heart rate sensors.

 What can an electronic door lock do that a key can’t?
 The answer: something that will make your daily routine easier.
 The Nuki Smart Lock digitises the process of coming home, by turning your smartphone into a smart key.
-In the Nuki app, you also have the possibility to manage access rights and let your loved ones in, even when you’re not at home yourself.
+Or alternatively, the Nuki Smart Lock enables access to your house or apartment by entering a 6-digit access code on the Nuki Keypad.
+In the Nuki App, you also have the possibility to manage access rights and let your loved ones in, even when you’re not at home yourself.
 These digital spare keys are easy to customise, for example to allow the cleaner to only let themselves in on Mondays.
 This saves time, stress, and money, as there are no other costs with the Nuki Smart Lock.